Reduced symplectic homology and string topology: Splittings of Rabinowitz Floer homology

-\begin{remark} For action reasons the image of the map $\beta$ is contained in the 0-energy sector $FC_*^{=0}(2H)$.
-In case $V$ is an $R$-essential Weinstein domain of dimension $2n\ge 6$, the maps $\beta$ and $\beta^\vee$ vanish identically.
-See the proof of Lemma~\ref{lem:lambda-imc}. \end{remark}
+For action reasons the image of the map $\beta$ is contained in the 0-energy sector $FC_*^{=0}(2H)$.
+In case $V$ is an $R$-essential Weinstein domain of dimension $2n\ge 6$, the map $\beta$ vanishes identically.
+See the proof of Lemma~\ref{lem:lambda-imc}.

-{\bf Secondary continuation map and $A_2^+$-structures}.
-That the product $\boldmu_{Cone}$ and the coproduct $\boldlambda_{Cone}$ involve $Cone(c)$, respectively $Cone(c^\vee)$, has interesting implications.
-In order to construct a product and a coproduct on the \emph{same} cone, one needs to interpolate between the continuation data $\cD$ and $\cD^{op}$.
-Denote

-the secondary continuation map determined by such an interpolation from $\cD$ to $\cD^{op}$.
-By definition we have